|Free trial||30 days|

 What is Asana?

-Asana is a work management company and software that offers project and task management, collaboration and productivity capabilities for teams.
+Asana is work management software that offers project and task management tools, team collaboration features and productivity capabilities.
 The company’s cloud-based platform includes a stack of tools to help team members re-visualize and optimize project workflows.

 In 2008, Facebook co-founder Dustin Moskovitz and engineer Justin Rosenstein founded Asana in San Francisco, California.
-Inspired by a productivity tool developed for the social media giant, Asana’s beta was released in November 2011 with a commercial edition the next year.
-In the decade since then, the project management platform has transformed into a public company worth over $5 billion and serving over 126,000 paying customers.
+Inspired by a productivity tool developed for the social media giant, Asana’s beta was released in November 2011, with a commercial edition the next year.
+In the decade since then, the project management platform has transformed into a public company worth nearly $5 billion and serving over 139,000 paying customers.

 The Asana platform includes features for general and niche project management teams to collaborate in real-time on project tasks.
-While organizations increasingly adopt hybrid infrastructure environments, Asana can preserve communication between remote team members, integrate critical data from third-party applications and automate common business processes.
+While organizations increasingly adopt hybrid infrastructure environments, Asana helps promote seamless communication between remote team members, integrate critical data from third-party applications and automate business processes.

 Asana is available as a free trial, free plan or paid SaaS subscription, giving small and large teams the tools and centralized console to efficiently work through project tasks.